carloshsalvador/musicplayer/README.md

 ## General steps

+xxxxx

 ## Architecture and Infrasctructure

 1. **Backend (Django)**:

-Here starts the longest backbone of this project, such additional architeture and technologies, such RESTful API.
+Here starts the longest backbone of this project, such additional architeture and security, such RESTful API.

-Here comes the decision for 1 or more Django's app and it has a lot of implication to the musci player's implementation.
+   1. 1. **Project & Apps**

+      The `startproject` is the frist obrigatory step followed by `startapp`.
+However, it is possible to set one or more apps for each project.
+For this decision it's important to consider the implications for the overall project structure.

+      Each app handles its own classes, but in the Django framework, these are referred to as Models rather than standard Python classes.
+This is because each attribute of a model corresponds to a database field, and Django's ORM automatically manages the database schema and interactions when instances of the model are created.
+This system emphasizes the ORM's role in handling database operations, which is a key reason why Django uses the term "Model" to describe these classes.
+For example, the atributes of each classes/model can be instanciated with methods already implemented such as `models.AutoField()`, `models.CharField()` and `models.FileField()`.

-For a project like this, 2 separate apps are very interesting for a clear separation of concerns:
+      For a project like a music player, 2 separate apps are very interesting due to the clear different concerns:

-1. ***API***: the **api** app handles the backend logic and provides endpoints for API interactions, making it easier to manage data and ensure modularity.
+         - ***API***: the **api** app handles the backend logic and provides endpoints for API interactions, making it easier to manage data and ensure modularity.
+Here the **Song** class is set with the attributes like id, title, category, artist, audio_file, and audio_image.

-2. ***Player***: the **music_player_app** focuses on the frontend user interface and user-specific functionalities like registration, user profile and song management.
+         - ***Player***: the **music_player_app** focuses on the frontend user interface and user-specific functionalities such the user's registration on the app.
+Here the **CustomUser** class is set, but diffeentely of Song's class, it is already done by Django for general use and assocaited with other Django's funcionalties of security. **CustomUser** extends the **AbstractUser** class to customize user authentication and management.
+It inherits all the standard user attributes like username, email, and password, while also allowing for specific modifications such as custom group and permission handling.
+This approach leverages Django's built-in authentication system while providing flexibility for further customization.

-This approach enhances scalability, maintainability, and flexibility, allowing different teams to work on distinct parts of the project independently and facilitating easier future expansion and testing; *i.e.* this strategic per se fits well to the 12 Factors.
+      The approach of 2 apps enhances scalability, maintainability, and flexibility, allowing different teams to work on distinct parts of the project independently and making easier future expansion and testing; *i.e.* this aproach only fits to the most 12 Factors of Adam Wiggins.

+   1. 2. **Data Fetching**

-An addional importante step here is the implemetation of RESTful API arquiteture, it belongs to the backend part.
-In general, Django framework implement it automatically using Django REST Framework (DRF) by starting the project and adding apps, but sometimes it needs an extra implementation.
-This is achieved by defining Django models for the data structures, such as:
+      An addional importante step here is the implemetation of RESTfull API arquiteture, it belongs also to the backend part.

+      In general, Django's framework implement it automatically using Django REST Framework (DRF) by starting the project and adding apps, but sometimes it needs an extra implementation beyond the **models.py* described above.
+This is achieved by defining Django's models for the data structures, such as:

-- Song, and creating corresponding serializers in the **api/serializers.py** file to convert these models to JSON format
+         - Song: creating corresponding serializers in the **api/serializers.py** file to convert these models to JSON format.

-- Views in **api/views.py** use DRF's generic views like ```ListCreateAPIView``` and ```RetrieveUpdateDestroyAPIView``` to handle RESTful requests, enabling CRUD operations.
+         - Views: **api/views.py** use DRF's generic views like ```ListCreateAPIView``` and ```RetrieveUpdateDestroyAPIView``` to handle RESTful requests, enabling CRUD operations.

-These views are then mapped to URLs in the project's **urls.py** file, providing a RESTful API that the frontend can interact with for data fetching and manipulation.
+         - URLs: these views are mapped to URLs in the project's **urls.py** file, providing a RESTful API that the frontend can interact with for data fetching and manipulation.

-In such scripts need to import the modules from the library ```djangorestframework``` (with Namespace ```rest_framework``` for import function in scripts' line):
+      In such scripts .py (serializers, views, urls) need to import the modules from the library ```djangorestframework``` (with Namespace ```rest_framework``` for import function in scripts' line):
+         - `pip install djangorestframework` # CLI
+         - `import rest_framework`           # on Python terminal or script

+   1. 3. **Security**

+      Security is another important topic implented on the backend step.

+      Django can implement some security functions to protect the data bank, users and the web site itself.

+      However, it require to set more specific environmental variables on the [**backend/settings.py**](https://docs.djangoproject.com/en/5.1/ref/settings/#security) as well on other no-Django's file (see bellow).

+      The basic Django's security settings for this project was explainded direct on the file **backend/settings.py**.
+Here just some example:

+         - `SECRET_KEY = os.getenv('DJANGO_SECRET_KEY')`

+         - `SECURE_HSTS_SECONDS = 31536000`          # SecurityMiddleware will set this header on all HTTPS responses if non-zero integer value here (e.g. 31536000) [60*60*24*365 # 31536000 = 1 year in seconds]

+         - `SECURE_HSTS_INCLUDE_SUBDOMAINS = True`   # SecurityMiddleware will add the includeSubDomains directive to the Strict-Transport-Security header if True [= assuming all subdomains are served exclusively using HTTPS], otherwise the site may still be vulnerable via an insecure connection to a subdomain.

+      The extra proceeds for the project' security is to set at least 2 addional files that doesn't come with Django ([Thompson, 2023](https://www.makeuseof.com/django-secret-key-generate-new/)):

+         - **.env**: stores all environment variables, *i.e.* they are not saved direct on the scripts.
+The env.var. are loaded when needed by runing the scripts with functions such as `os.getenv()`. [see the example above for **backend/settings.py**]

+         - **.gitingore**: on the root directory under Git control.
+It files and directories that Git should ignore.
+For security reasons, .env must be set here.

+         - **.dockerignore**: on the root directory under Docker control for Dockercompose or similar (e.g., Heroku's Procfile).
+It defines files and directories that Docker should ignore.
+For security reasons, .env must be set here.
+This file is normally not considered on recomendations (*e.g.*, [Thompson, 2023](https://www.makeuseof.com/django-secret-key-generate-new/)), but the logic is the same for .gitignore.

 2. **Frontend (Vue.js)**:
    - **Function**: Manages the user interface.